A complete guide to GRC

 Mobile access

-Several low-code platforms offer the ability to deploy solutions on mobile platforms without separate development processes.
+Several low-code platforms provide the ability to deploy solutions on mobile platforms without separate development processes.
 This mobile-ready feature is a win-win for GRC stakeholders as personnel can utilize universal remote access to GRC solutions.

 Compliance management